wp-insider/simple-membership/simple-membership/readme.txt

 = TOD - 3.2.0 =
 - Added Catalan language translation file.
 The translation was submitted by Josep Ramon.
 - Custom post type categories are also listed in the category protection menu.
+- Added a new filter (swpm_members_menu_items_per_page) that can be used to customize the number of items that is listed in the members menu.
+- The default number of items listed in the members menu by default has been increased to 50.

 = 3.1.9 =
 - Added new merge vars that can be used in the registration complete email.
 These are {member_id}, {account_state}, {email}, {member_since}